 Incentive Amount:

-It depends on your home's location and what type of panels you're installing.
+It depends on where you live and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Ellicott City, your best time to install solar panels is in the spring and fall.